embodied-computation-group/systole/README.rst

 Development
 +++++++++++

-This module was created and is maintained by Nicolas Legrand and Micah Allen (ECG group, https://the-ecg.org/).
+This repository is a fork of the `original Systole repository <https://github.com/embodied-computation-group/systole>` and is maintained by Nicolas Legrand.
 If you want to contribute, feel free to contact one of the developers, open an issue or submit a pull request.

 This program is provided with NO WARRANTY OF ANY KIND.